 In the summer before the student's final year of the program, the Doctoral Student will take a qualifying examination consisting of two separate exams.
-One exam will cover Anatomy or Microbiology/Immunology and the second exam will cover Medical Education topics.
+One exam will cover their core disciplines and the second exam will cover Medical Education topics.
 It is up to the student to schedule this examination with their Academic Advisors.
-The student will receive one grade for this course that is equally weighted between Anatomy or Microbiology and Medical Education.
-Successful completion of this examination will be documented by the Academic Advisors signing the Qualifying Exam form.
+The student will receive one grade for this course that is equally weighted between core subjects and Medical Education.
+Details of these exams regarding scoring and rubrics are available in the course syllabus.
+Grading of these exams will be at the discretion Successful completion of this examination will be documented by the Academic Advisors signing the Qualifying Exam form.
 Failure of this exam will be subject to the remediation policy provided in Section 2.2.10.